sayan112/RoadToFullTimeServiceBased/WebDevelopmentQuestions/Question&Answers.md

 9. **What is the purpose of the useEffect hook?**
    The `useEffect` hook is used to manage side effects in functional components, like data fetching, DOM manipulation, and subscriptions.
+What is useEffect hook?
+The useEffect hook in React is use to handle the side effects in React such as fetching data, and updating DOM.
+This hook runs on every render but there is also a way of using a dependency array using which we can control the effect of rendering

+Reason to choose useEffect hook:
+The motivation behind the introduction of useEffect Hook is to eliminate the side effects of using class-based components.
+For example, tasks like updating the DOM, fetching data from API end-points, setting up subscriptions or timers, etc can lead to unwarranted side effects.
+Since the render method is too quick to produce a side-effect, one needs to use life cycle methods to observe the side effects.

 10. **What is the role of the useState hook?**
     The `useState` hook allows functional components to manage local state.